gvwilson/thirdbit/src/fiction/iffy/index.md

 wishing she believed her own words.

 The first explosion echoed through the tunnel a few minutes later.
-"Increase speed to full,"
+"Full speed!"
-Benício snapped at the harnessed bots.
+she ordered the harnessed bots.
 Gunfire chattered behind them—Iffy couldn't tell how far away—and then the sound-shock of another explosion rolled past them.